 For almost all shipwrecks – except the Lusong Gunboat – you must have at least a PADI Open Water Diver certification.
 But even with this you can only dive to 3 shipwrecks in Coron, namely Okikawa, Morazan, Teru Kaze.
 Since all other wrecks are more than 20 meters deep, you can only dive here as a PADI Advanced Open Water Diver.

-The Ultimate Guide To Wreck Diving Coron in 2023
+The Ultimate Guide To Wreck Diving Coron

 Where to book Wreck Diving in Coron?